 The story of disclosure changed for women and men of colour.
 Cynthia, a 58-year-old racialized woman with type 2 diabetes, described hiding diabetes at work:Part of it is being a visible minority woman and working in a very White-dominated environment as a visible minority woman perceived as an anglophone or an allophone certainly in Québec.
 That’s a very particular environment.
 Couldn’t really complain or make a big fuss about challenges around the illness and the hypoglycemic attacks that I would often get because sometimes meetings are three or four hours and I can’t get food when I should have been able to do so because I didn’t want anyone to figure, “Okay.
 Here’s the brown girl causing some kind of a problem and slowing things down.”
 As a visible minority woman in this context, you always have to show that you were [performing well] at your job ...
 You could lose your job at any minute.
 You could lose it, so I always felt in that high-risk group.
 I could lose my job, especially because [my boss] liked calling me the N word from time to time.

 As a woman of colour who experiences discrimination, Cynthia recently and reluctantly disclosed having diabetes to her coworkers and long-time friends to explain her anxieties about COVID-19.
-When asked explicitly if he felt his age, race and ethnicity, immigrant status or gender impacted his experience of diabetes, Youssef, a 67-year-old Arabic man with type 2 diabetes, initially said neither his race nor immigrant status impacted his experience, but later reported:It gets more complicated when you have diabetes and you’re racialized, it gets too complicated to deal with.
+When asked explicitly if he felt his age, race and ethnicity, immigrant status or gender impacted his experience of diabetes, Youssef, a 67-year-old Arabic man with type 2 diabetes, initially said neither his race nor immigrant status impacted his experience, but later reported,It gets more complicated when you have diabetes and you’re racialized, it gets too complicated to deal with.
 But in my case, it’s not really … I fought against discrimination, but as a person with an immigrant background, not as an immigrant with diabetes, because I didn’t tell anyone.
 I’m not telling anyone.

-An intersectional lens is a way of centering marginalized identities, social locations and the influences these have on an individual’s relationship to systems of power.
+An intersectional lens is a way of centring marginalized identities, social locations and the influences these have on an individual’s relationship to systems of power.
 Intersectionality applied to research aims to both see and redress inequities.
-As described by Abrams and colleagues:Through intersectionality, we can illuminate and dissect the complexities of minds and bodies as sites of intersectional oppression and generate new knowledge and more holistic representations of marginalized experiences and the forces that create those experiences to facilitate greater understandings of health as well as more comprehensive solutions. (p 2)
+As described by Abrams and colleagues (2020),Through intersectionality, we can illuminate and dissect the complexities of minds and bodies as sites of intersectional oppression and generate new knowledge and more holistic representations of marginalized experiences and the forces that create those experiences to facilitate greater understandings of health as well as more comprehensive solutions. (p 2)

 Intentionally applying an intersectional lens to the lived experience of diabetes required that we, the research team members, reflect on our own understanding of identity-related factors; our positions of relative power or marginalization; and what we knew, or thought we knew, about living with diabetes.
 We were of different ages, and had different first languages and different religious, social and academic backgrounds.
 Some of us had the experience of living with diabetes (type 1 and type 2) or parenting a child with diabetes (type 1); we all had some experience with diabetes-related research.

 Still, we did not and could not represent the spectrum of identities and experiences attending differing social locations.
-We learned how individuals with very varied social identities, some invisible others less so, live with diabetes, a sometimes hidden or invisible disability.
+We learned how individuals with very varied social identities—some invisible, others less so—live with diabetes, a sometimes hidden or invisible disability.
 For example, there were significant differences between younger and older adults, racialized and nonracialized individuals and men and women, related to disclosure and comfort with disclosing their diabetes status.
 Disclosure and decisions about when and to whom one discloses having diabetes has been explored in a few recent studies (

 ).
 Disclosure decisions may vary by population.
 Among our participants were those who expressed significant anxiety related to decisions about disclosure and those for whom disclosure was less of an issue.
 The COVID-19 pandemic and its impact on individuals with diabetes was initially unknown and was a source of additional anxiety related to disclosure as well as uncertainty, and hence anxiety, about ongoing access to insulin and other medications, potential hospitalization, intubation and ventilation, managing diabetes in hospital and the resulting loss of “agency.”